ralon99/ArenyPrivacy/PrivacyPolicy.md

 ### Information You Provide to Us
 The information we collect on or through our application may include:
 - **Email Address**: Required for signing up to use our service.
-- **Display Name**: Optional, used within the app to personalize your profile.
+- **Display Nam**: Optional, used within the app to personalize your profile.
 - **Phone Number**: Optional, may be used to contact you in the future.

 ### Automatically Collected Information